spareeth/PySEBAL_doc/docs/source/installation.rst

 * Windows 7/10 (Windows 8, 8.1 should also work, provided dependencies are met)
 * Linux (Tested in Ubuntu 18.04 LTS, other Linux OS should also work)

-PySEBAL can be run in Python 3, (tested in python > 3.6).
+PySEBAL requires Python 3, (tested in python > 3.6).

 Source code
 ===========